 But don't limit yourself to these common examples—any food that spices things up will work.

 Engage in fantasies or role-play

 Great for couples stuck in a sexual rut, acting out fantasies via role-play scenarios can help bring back some of that initial spark and excitement to your relationship.
 Activating your imaginations through playacting boosts creativity and increases arousal.
 It also helps improve your communication with your partner.

 Speaking of communication, make sure both you and your partner check in with each other regularly to make sure you’re comfortable with the scenario as it evolves.
 Role-play is all about trust and consent.

 The ideas for fantasy role-play are endless.
 Here are some to get you started:

 - BDSM (check out the BDSM Basics collection for a crash course)

 - Career characters: doctor/nurse, teacher/student, cop/criminal

 Of course, touch is very important in directly stimulating physical arousal in the body--whether that be the genitals or elsewhere.
 Spend some time exploring your own body and discovering where you enjoy being touched and where you’re the most sensitive.
-Check out the Discover Your Body section in the Emjoy app for more information on erogenous zones and the power of touch.
+Check out the Discover Your Body I collection in the Emjoy app for more on erogenous zones and the power of touch.

 And don’t underestimate the power of nonsexual touch, whether that be a tactile sensation you enjoy—such as a fuzzy blanket—or a soothing massage.